 How much does it cost?

 The cost will vary from one retailer to another.
-These can be purchase $189.95 plus shipping costs.
+These can be purchased for $189.95 plus shipping costs.

 Should I buy it?

-The most important question that you should ask yourself before buying is whether or not your can easily breath through your nose while sleeping.
-If the answer is “no” or “occasionally” then you may want to consider and alternative product as the Aveo does not allow for oral breathing.
+The most important question that you should ask yourself before buying is whether or not you can easily breathe through your nose while sleeping.
+If the answer is “no” or “occasionally” then you may want to consider an alternative product as the Aveo does not allow for oral breathing.

 If nasal breathing is not an issue then buying the Aveo may be one of the best decisions you ever made.
 Sure its simply a piece of formed silicone that likely cost pennies to manufacture but keep in mind that countless hours of research, product development and marketing can become quite costly.